Ghost spectral function from the spectral Dyson-Schwinger equation: Conclusion

+We thank C.F.~Fischer and M.Q.~Huber for discussions.
 This work is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster) and under the Collaborative Research Centre SFB 1225 (ISOQUANT) and the BMBF grant 05P18VHFCA, by the Spanish Ministry of Economy and Competitiveness (MINECO) under grant FPA2017-84543-P, and the grant Prometeo/2019/087 of the Generalitat Valenciana.
 JH acknowledges support by the GSI FAIR project.

 \bookmarksetup{startatroot}